 TWENTY LAKES BASIN

 The next morning was the fourth of July and within five minutes of being at Saddlebag Lake (virtually adjacent to our campground) a bald eagle coursed the sky, circling the edge of the lake twice before peeling off toward the mountains.
-Anyone, even the most patriotic assholes would have traded all the fireworks, the hot dogs, beer and flags that embody Independence Day for that one encapsulating flight.
+Anyone would have traded all the fireworks, the hot dogs, beer and flags that embody Independence Day for that one encapsulating flight.

 We had tickets to cross the lake and hike the Five Mile Loop that tours a staggering number of alpine lakes in the Twenty Lakes Basin, all above 10,000’.
 Not only is the boat ride a nice perk, the loop is one of the flattest in the Sierras and allows you to take in the insane scenery with ease.